sasqwatch/yawast/README.md

 ####Usage

-YAWAST is meant to be extremely easy to use; thus it currently has a single parameter: the URL.
+Standard scan:

-`./yawast.rb <url>`
+`./yawast scan <url>`

+There is also a `--ssl` option that enables the SSL specific tests.

 ####License